 Elevation: 11,071 ft

-Climbing and access information for this peak is found on page 286.
+Climbing and access information for this peak is on Page 286 of the book.
 In addition to the access information provided Livingston Douglas below, Derek Percoski has provided another alternative approach for this peak.
 See the Mount McCaleb page to read about this access route.
 Updated October 2018

 Little Mac is an impressive 11er but this is not alway obvious because it is over shadowed by it towering neighbor, Mount McCaleb.
 A recent closure of a section of private property along the traditional access route has impacted access to the peak.
-Livingston Douglas has provided updated access and climbing information (below) that will aid you in reaching this summit.
+Livingston Douglas provides updated access and climbing information that will aid you in reaching this summit.
+USGS Mackay

 Dan Paulson trip report follows: “The two known climbing routes I’m aware of run straight up the West ridge line, right out of the trees.
 I haven’t done this but met two others up there that had just done that.
 I climbed it right up the North Ridge line shown in the photo, staying as close as possible to the higher ridge line.
 It’s easy to pick a route along the ridge.”